MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-reporting-for-multiple-vat-registrations.md

 [!include [banner](../includes/banner.md)]

-This topic explains how to do reporting for multiple value-added tax (VAT) registrations.
+This topic explains how to do reporting for multiple value-added tax (VAT) registrations from the single legal entity.

-The functionality is available for the following countries/regions: Austria, Belgium, Denmark, Finland, France, Germany, Netherlands, United Kingdom, Norway, Spain, Sweden, Switzerland, Poland.
+The functionality is available for the following countries/regions: Austria, Belgium, Denmark, Finland, France, Germany, Netherlands, United Kingdom, Norway, Spain, Sweden, Switzerland.
+The scope of reporting is limited to generation of the following reports:
+- VAT declaration
+- EU sales list
+- Intrastat

 For overview of the funcitonality, review the TechTalk session provided on September 29, 2021: [VAT Reporting for Multiple Tax Registrations in Single Legal Entity](https://community.dynamics.com/365/dynamics-365-fasttrack/b/techtalks/posts/vat-reporting-for-multiple-tax-registrations-in-single-legal-entity-september-29-2021)

 ## Prerequisites